abhichandra586/01-basic-logic-gates/README.md

 - Bitwise operators — `&`, `|`, `~`, `^`, `~&`, `~|`, `~^`
 - Testbench structure — `timescale`, `reg`, `initial` block, `$display`, `$dumpfile`, `$dumpvars`, `$finish`
 - Module instantiation — named port connection syntax `.port(signal)`
-- `===` operator — for X/Z-aware comparison in testbenches

 ### Digital Design
 - Behaviour of all 7 fundamental gates
 - NAND and NOR as universal gates — any circuit can be built from only these
 - XOR as the sum generator in binary addition — foundation of the ALU (coming in Repo 5)
 - Difference between combinational logic (no memory) and sequential logic (covered in Repo 3)
-- Continuous assignment vs procedural assignment — when to use each
+- Continuous assignment — models real wires that are always active

 ---